 The Pros and Cons of Uninvited Guests

-It can be a treat to attract additional birds to the backyard, even if the feeders they visit aren't intended for them.
-More birds create a bigger yard list and better avian diversity in the yard, and give backyard birders the opportunity to adjust their yard to meet more birds' needs.
-It isn't always a pleasure to have other birds and wildlife visiting hummingbird feeders, however, and they can cause a number of problems, such as…
+It can be a treat to attract additional birds to the yard, even if the feeders they visit aren't intended for them.
+More birds create a bigger yard list and better diversity in the yard, and give birders the opportunity to adjust their yard to meet more birds' needs.
+It isn't always a pleasure to have other birds and wildlife visiting hummingbird feeders, however, and they can cause a number of problems, such as:

-- Disrupting hummingbirds from feeding, as these tiny birds may be intimidated by much larger birds at the feeder and will leave.
+- Disrupting hummingbirds from feeding, as these tiny birds may be intimidated by much larger birds at the feeder and could leave

 Accommodating Other Nectar-Lovers

 With unintended guests causing so many potential problems at hummingbird feeders, it is best to discourage their visits and preserve those feeders for the tiny flying jewels they're meant to nourish.
 Fortunately, it's easy to meet other nectar-lovers' needs without neglecting hummingbirds.

 - Add larger, more stable feeders such as oriole feeders to accommodate larger nectar-loving birds.
 These sturdier feeders have perches and larger reservoirs to better serve bigger birds.